andre-maree/DurableUniqueIdGenerator/README.md

 In the local.settings.json file:

-    "MasterKey": "xxxxxxxxxxxxxxxxxxxxxxxxxxxx", // used to authorize -> MasterReset
+    "MasterKey": "xxxxxxxxxxxxxxxxxxx", // used to authorize -> MasterReset
                                         //                   -> DeleteResourceCounter
                                         //                   -> ListResourceCounters

-    "GenerateIdsKey": "xxxxxxxxxxxxxxxxxxxxxxxxxxxx" // used to authorize -> GenerateIds
+    "GenerateIdsKey": "xxxxxxxxxxxxxxxxxxx" // used to authorize -> GenerateIds
                                             //                   -> ListResourceCounters

 The key must be passed in the auth header as a bearer token.